 The interior design is characterized by striking contrasts between exposed concrete surfaces and warm wood paneling.
 Open spaces, pools of light, and a split-level design create an unexpected spatial experience.
 The heart of the architecture is a light-flooded atrium surrounded by public and non-public areas.
 Visitors to the library and café can peer through large windows into the hall below.

-The 'Lichtbau' and the Rothschild Palaia open into an appealing new museum forecourt facing the Wallanlagen park.
+The "Lichtbau" and the Rothschild Palais open into an appealing new museum forecourt facing the Wallanlagen park.
 In 2019, this urban space was named Bertha-Pappenheim-Platz and is now the museum’s official new address.
-Where the old and new buildings meet, visitors are welcomed by an eleven-meter tree sculpture by Ariel Schlesinger that is visible from a distance.
+Where the old and new buildings meet, visitors are welcomed by an eleven-meter-high tree sculpture by Ariel Schlesinger that is visible from a distance.